← Back to Blog

 Type 3: Appointment Confirmations

 Track appointment confirmations as a separate conversion.
 When a patient confirms via email, text, or phone, that's your "real" conversion.
-This conversion data is more accurate than form submissions.
+This conversion data is more accurate than form submissions and often reveals that certain keywords drive high form-fill volume but poor appointment show rates — a critical insight that changes how you allocate budget.

-Setup: Integrate your practice management software (Acuity Scheduling, Setmore, etc.) with Google Ads via Zapier or native integration.
+Setup: Integrate your practice management software (Acuity Scheduling, Setmore, Jane, etc.) with Google Ads via Zapier or native integration.
 When appointment status = confirmed, fire a conversion.
+Most practice management platforms support Zapier, making this a no-code setup.

 The Setup Process (Step-by-Step)